Our Commitment: No animal testing for our cosmetic products

 No. We do not test our cosmetic products on animals.
 This applies to both the products for home use available in the market and professional products used in hair salons.
 In the EU and on the EU market, testing cosmetic products and cosmetic ingredients on animals has been completely banned since 2013.
 Furthermore, for almost 40 years, we have been committed to the development and recognition of alternative testing methods to guarantee the safety of our products.

-China still tests certain cosmetic products from our assortment on animals to obtain market registration.
-We are working with national and European associations to convince the authorities in China to cease testing cosmetic products on animals.
+Countries such as China still tests certain cosmetic products from our assortment on animals to obtain market registration.
+We are working with national and international associations to convince the authorities in China to cease testing cosmetic products on animals.
 We are fortunately starting to see signs of acceptance of alternative methods.
 For example, the Chinese authorities are allowing a simplified registration procedure without animal testing for locally manufactured cosmetic products, such as shampoos or shower gels.
 This change has already helped our locally produced products and we welcome it greatly, seeing it as confirmation of our efforts.

 No. We do not import cosmetic products to Germany or the EU that have been manufactured for the Chinese market in accordance with applicable local legislation.